ACAT-SCUT/.github/profile/students/linshengsheng.md

 ## 已发表论文

 1. **Lin, Shengsheng** and Lin, Weiwei* and Wu, Wentai and Chen, Haojun and Chen, CL Philip.
 SparseTSF: Lightweight and Robust Time Series Forecasting via Sparse Modeling.
-IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI), 2025.
+IEEE Transactions on Pattern Analysis and Machine Intelligence (**TPAMI**), 2025.
 2. **Lin, Shengsheng** and Lin, Weiwei* and Wu, Wentai and Chen, Haojun and Yang, Junjie.
 SparseTSF: Modeling Long-term Time Series Forecasting with 1k Parameters.
-2024 International Conference on Machine Learning.
-(ICML 2024 Oral)
+2024 International Conference on Machine Learning. (**ICML** 2024 **Oral**)
 3. **Lin, Shengsheng** and Lin, Weiwei* and Hu, Xinyi and Wu, Wentai and Mo, Ruichao and Zhong, Haocheng.
 CycleNet: Enhancing Time Series Forecasting through Modeling Periodic Patterns.
-2024 Advances in Neural Information Processing Systems.
-(NeurIPS 2024 Spotlight)
+2024 Advances in Neural Information Processing Systems. (**NeurIPS** 2024 **Spotlight**)
 4. **Lin, Shengsheng** and Chen, Haojun and Wu, Haijie and Qiu, Chunyun and Lin, Weiwei*.
 Temporal Query Network for Efficient Multivariate Time Series Forecasting.
-2025 International Conference on Machine Learning.
-(ICML 2025)
+2025 International Conference on Machine Learning. (**ICML** 2025)
+5. **Lin, Shengsheng** and Lin, Weiwei* and Wu, Wentai and Zhao, Feiyu and Mo, Ruichao and Zhang, Haotong.
+Segrnn: Segment recurrent neural network for long-term time series forecasting.
+IEEE Internet of Things Journal (**IoT-J**), 2026.
-5. **Lin, Shengsheng** and Lin, Weiwei* and Wu, Wentai and Wang, Songbo and Wang, Yongxiang.
+6. **Lin, Shengsheng** and Lin, Weiwei* and Wu, Wentai and Wang, Songbo and Wang, Yongxiang.
 Petformer: Long-term time series forecasting via placeholder-enhanced transformer.
-IEEE Transactions on Emerging Topics in Computational Intelligence (TETCI), 2025.
+IEEE Transactions on Emerging Topics in Computational Intelligence (**TETCI**), 2025.
-6. **Lin, Shengsheng** and Lin, Weiwei* and Wu, Wentai and Zhao, Feiyu and Mo, Ruichao and Zhang, Haotong.
-Segrnn: Segment recurrent neural network for long-term time series forecasting. arXiv preprint arXiv:2308.11200, 2023 (Under Review).
 7. **Lin, Shengsheng** and Lin, Weiwei* and Wu, Keyi and Wang, Songbo and Xu, Minxian and Wang, James Z. Cocv: A compression algorithm for time-series data with continuous constant values in IoT-based monitoring systems.
 Internet of Things, 2024.
 8. **Lin, Shengsheng** and Lin, Weiwei* and Zhao, Feiyu and Chen, Haojun.
 Benchmarking and Revisiting Time Series Forecasting Methods in Cloud Workload Prediction.
 Cluster Computing, 2025.